An unprecedented ridiculous, by Joan Josep Pallàs

 Laporta’s proposal in the form of a new lever did not arrive on time this time.
 He will probably do it throughout January, but barring a miracle, not in time to save Olmo.
 What does it consist of?
 The mechanics are the usual: a new amount of money taken from the future and (rule number one of business: sell something in a hurry and look in a hurry and you will undersell it) a poorly resolved business opportunity.
 Whether the buyers are from Dubai doesn’t matter, the flag of ethics that Laporta waved so much when Qatar entered the club today accepts any monetary currency as a moral logo.

+Laporta breaks another promise, this time one that seriously affects the club’s reputation

 The Barça of the virtuous circle languishes.
 Laporta has not made us forget Bartomeu despite how simple it was.
 The millions left over to pay commissions (the new year has been wonderful for Darren Dein) are missing for corrective income.
 Fantasies are defeated by truth.
-Messi is in Miami, Barça Studios, the golden goose, was last seen running down Diagonal fleeced and without suitors, and Dani Olmo thinking about where he has gotten himself.
+Messi is in Miami; the Super League, in limbo; Barça Studios, the goose that laid the golden eggs, was last seen running down the Diagonal plucked and without suitors; and Dani Olmo thinking about where he has gotten himself into.

 About basketball, if that, we’ll talk another day.